matrix-org/matrix-spec-proposals/specification/proposals_intro.rst

    For instance, video conferencing is clearly a feature which would benefit the whole ecosystem, and so the spec should find a way to make it happen.
- * If the spec already makes the feature possible without changing any of the spec *or implementations*, then it may not need to be added to the spec.
+ * If the spec already makes the feature possible without changing any of the implementations and spec, then it may not need to be added to the spec.
    For instance, video conferencing done by widgets requires no compulsory changes to clients nor servers to work, and so could be omitted.
  * However, if the best user experience for a feature does require custom